 www.aena.es .
 902 404 704 & (+34) 91 321 10 00.

 Opening hours: 6:00 to 24:00h

 App Renfe Atendo www.play.google.com/store/apps

-Throughout the programme travellers will have private transfers in adapted vehicles to the start of each stage, in addition to luggage transfer from hotel to hotel.
+Private transfers in adapted vehicles are provided according to programme, to the start and/or from the end of each stage.
+Luggage transfer is included from hotel to hotel.

 HYBRID BIKES RENTAL

 For this trip, the means of transport for the person with reduced mobility will be an electric Hanbike, hitched to the wheelchair.
 The client has to bring his/her own wheelchair and handbike.
 Also, it is necessary to bring a spare battery, a charger and a off-road tyres which will be used for each stage.